RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 *Buildings* are a curious class which does not, for some reason, only include buildings.
 "Buildings" includes items that can be generated along a path, such as extensible fencing and railings, lines of trees for boulevards and wind breaks, etc.

+To start placing objects in your world, you pick an Item Type (menu at right of toolbar) -- for now, pick 'Model'.
+Use the plus (+) button at left of the toolbar, or hit E on your keyboard, to get into "placing new stuff" mode.
+This will pop up a "new item" dialogue box.
+It offers you a Category dropdown menu and a Model dropdown menu (for now, ignore the other options).
+You can use Category to filter the Model menu.
+Just for grins, set Category to "vehicle" and try out the dropdown Model menu.

+When you select something from the Model menu and move your mouse over the map, your cursor becomes an instance of the selected item; and when you click on the map, that object is instantiated on the map at that location.
+But you can't see the object until you select it, so how can you tell what all these models look like and which one you want?
+It would be rather tedious to keep selecting blindly until you find one you like.

+So, before you start struggling with the lengthy and only weakly descriptive drop-down menus in this box, let's talk about an easier way to identify items to place in your map.

 # Finding Objects to Place:  the Content Browser

-So, let's say you'd like to have a scenic ruined building at the intersection of two of your roads.
+Let's say you'd like to have a scenic ruined building at the intersection of two of your roads.
 How to find one?

 The Content Browser is the tool for this job.
-If you use E to get into New Object placing mode (or click on the "plus" button at left of the toolbar), a small new window will pop up.
-It should display the last object you placed of whatever type you've selected from the menu at upper right (Model, Building, Prefab etc).
-Next to the selected object will be a couple of iconic buttons:  a magnifying glass and an arrow gizmo.
+Take another look at that New Item popup window.
+Next to the object select menu you'll see a couple of iconic buttons:  a magnifying glass and an arrow gizmo.
 The magnifying glass will bring up the Content Browser, showing the selected object.

 The first thing to do with the Content Browser is to use the View menu (bottom option, Layout) to set your Layout to "Complex".
 Only the complex layout will offer you the search features that you'll be needing soon.
 So go ahead and set the Complex Layout.
 Now the window has more panes and is larger, and down at the bottom centre you'll see a very important textbox called Search.